feliperomero3/MoneySmart/README.md

 1. Open the solution file `MoneySmart.Database.sln` on Visual Studio.
 1. In the Solution Explorer right-click the `MoneySmart.Database` project and click "Publish..."
 1. In the Publish dialog click "Load Profile..." and select the `MoneySmart.Database.publish.xml` file.
-1. Confirm the loaded connection string matches your target instance (`(localdb)\MSSQLLocalDB` by default) and click "Publish".
+1. Confirm the loaded connection string matches your target instance e. g. `(localdb)\MSSQLLocalDB` and click "Publish".
 1. Open the solution file `MoneySmart.sln` on Visual Studio.
 1. Press F5 to build and run the web application.
 1. Wait for your default browser to be automatically launched into <https://localhost:5000>